Visual-mov/Tevas-lang/README.md

 Tex programs are files with the '.tx' extension.

 ## TODO
-- Implementing context system
+- Implementing context system ✔️
-- Adding 'continue' and 'break' keywords
+- Adding 'continue' and 'break' keywords ✔️
-- Fix exception edge-cases.
+- Fix all common exception edge-cases.
 - Add user-defined functions.
 - Add built-in functions for math, and input.